 Discovering your Cat Has a Bladder Stone

-Presumably you are reading this article because your cat has been diagnosed with a calcium oxalate bladder stone, or at least some kind of bladder stone, and you seek more information.
-Your cat almost certainly fits one of three scenarios: testing to pursue urinary discomfort led to the stone discovery, testing for an unresolving urinary tract infection led to the stone discovery, or the stone was found incidentally while looking for something else.
+Presumably, you are reading this article because your cat has been diagnosed with a calcium oxalate bladder stone or at least some kind of bladder stone, and you seek more information.
+Your cat almost certainly fits one of three scenarios: testing to pursue urinary discomfort led to the stone discovery, testing for an unresolved urinary tract infection led to the stone discovery, or the stone was found incidentally while looking for something else.

-In any case, here we are with one or more bladder stones in the cat's bladder and we need to get rid of them and prevent their recurrence.
+In any case, here we are with one or more bladder stones in the cat's bladder, and we need to get rid of them and prevent their recurrence.
 Central to this mission is determining the type of stone, and while we may be able to get some information from the urinalysis, we really need to retrieve a stone for analysis to get the story.
-If we are lucky, the cat will pass a small stone that can be sent to the lab, but most likely we are going to need surgery or some kind of cystoscopy retrieval.
-Unlike struvite stones, calcium oxalate stones will not dissolve with dietary manipulation although an attempt can certainly be made at dietary dissolution.
+If we are lucky, the cat will pass a small stone that can be sent to the lab, but most likely we are going to need surgery or one of the other stone retrieval methods reviewed below.
+Unlike struvite stones, calcium oxalate stones will not dissolve with dietary manipulation, although an attempt can certainly be made at dietary dissolution.
 If this is unsuccessful, though, we are back to square one and the need to retrieve a stone.

 Why do Cats Develop Calcium Oxalate Bladder Stones?